LelsersLasers/UnderwaterWorld/README.md

 - Resizing
 - Preformance
     - What is making it slow on the web??
+    - Think it is the chunk generation
+        - Better throttling system?
+            - Right now it adds a bunch of chunks to generate at once instead of slowly adding them?
+    - Clamp chunk generation + render tries on Z axis
+        - Similar to the sub Z axis clamping, but shouldn't be the same
 - Better terrain generation
-    - Coloring terrain
+    - And coloring terrain
-    - More phsyically plausible
+    - And more phsyically plausible
-- Propeller bubbles
+- Propeller bubbles?
 - Shader/lighting effects
     - Fog
     - Lighting